21 College Student Discounts & Freebies That’ll Save You LOADS of Money

 Students are eligible for free Office 365 for Education, which includes Word, Excel, PowerPoint, OneNote, and now Microsoft Teams, plus additional classroom tools.
 Also, students get 10% off Windows devices and more – all you need to get started is a valid school email address.

 Many Regal Cinemas offer student discounts.
-Head here and enter your zip code, scroll down to the theatre you plan to visit, and click on the theatre name.
+Visit the Regal Cinemas website to find a list of participating theaters, scroll down to the theater you plan to visit and click on the theater name.
 Find the movie you’re interested in and click on the showtime.
 That page will show you pricing info, as well as student discount availability.

 Want to save on beauty items?
 College students can save on products with a Beauty Student Card from Sally Beauty Supply.
 You’ll get exclusive monthly discounts, low prices, and special email offers.
 Simply present your beauty school ID and complete an application at your local Sally Beauty store to receive your student card.

 17. Sign up for Sam’s Club for $45 and get $15 back!